dotnet/roslyn/docs/features/enhanced-using.md

 ### Asynchronous disposal

-When in an a method marked `async`, a user may optionally specify an additional `await` keyword prior to the `using` keyword, to indicate asynchronous disposal:
+When inside a method marked `async`, a user may optionally specify an additional `await` keyword prior to the `using` keyword, to indicate asynchronous disposal:

 ```c#
 await using var x = ...